samsambenben/PalmSens-cloud-hub/README.md

  4. Press Run button in *CloudHub[OFFICIAL]* to run a retreiving of measurement
  5. Press Run button in *displayUI* to run the UI of the cloud-hub

+## Contact

+For any questions related to this project.
+Please contact samuelbenhaiem@gmail.com

 ```